Israel Heritage

 134BCE - Maccabee J. Hyrcanus has to loot tomb of David to pay Antiochus VII 3000 talents of silver.

-Referring to Maccabee leadership - the Jewish sage, Nittai of Arbel, writes - distance yourself from a bad neighbor, consort not with an evil man..
+Referring to Maccabee leadership in the context of ancient Israel events, the Jewish sage Nittai of Arbel writes, 'distance yourself from a bad neighbor, consort not with an evil man,' highlighting moral lessons that are significant within the broader history of Israel and the Jewish history timeline.

 112BCE - Jewish Hasmoneans destroy Samaritan temple at Mt.
 Gerizim and Shechem.